olehermanse/documentation/resources/additional-topics/hierarchies.markdown

 Mesh architectures are often robust to failure as there can be multiple `peer to peer' routes for passing messages or information.

-Top-down is is a cultural prejudice or `norm', as most human societies work in this way.
+Top-down is is a cultural prejudice or _norm_, as most human societies work in this way.
 However it is not a necessity.
 A network service is bottom-up - there it is the leaves which drive requests that end at a single central server.
 Hierarchies are special cases of networks, and (as all special cases) they are